OlegLeonoff/RosettaStone/README.md

 # Multivariant Fullstack Project

-Several realisaton of the same idea.
+Several realisatons of the same idea.
 That's the point of the project.
 It contains 3 variants of backend and 3 variants of frontend.
 Totally 3x3=9 different fullstack combinations for the same functionality.

 ![Scheme](scheme.jpg)